 Your husband is hanging a new picture on the wall of your new apartment.
-The picture doesn't look straight.
-You say:
+You say this because the picture doesn't look straight.

 It's crooked.
 It's tilting to the right.